 To value the options on a given day, we multiply the number of options in each option vintage by the corresponding estimated value per option.
-Similar to Core and Guay (2002), we employ the Black-Scholes (1973) option valuation formula with Merton's (1973) modifications to incorporate dividend yields.
-This model requires the following inputs: exercise price, time to maturity, current market price, a risk-free rate, and a measure of the volatility for the underlying stock.
+Similar to Core and Guay (2002), we employ the Black and Scholes (1973) option valuation formula with Merton's (1973) modifications to incorporate dividend yields.
+This model requires the following inputs: exercise price, time to maturity, current market price, a riskfree rate, and a measure of the volatility for the underlying stock.
 We obtain exercise prices and expiration dates for each option vintage from the insider filings.
 We use constant maturity treasury rates from the Federal Reserve (FED) as the risk-free rates.
-The FED reports these rates for 1, 2, 3, 5, 7, and 10-year maturities.
+The FED reports these rates for 1-, 2-, 3-, 5-, 7-, and 10-year maturities.
 We interpolate between the reported years to estimate missing maturities (4, 6, 8, and 9 years).
-We then round the fractional years to maturity.
-For our volatility measure, we first calculate the rolling standard deviation of daily returns over the previous 750 trading days (approximately 3 years).
+We then round the fractional years to maturity for each option vintage to the nearest full year and select the riskfree rate with the corresponding maturity.
+For our volatility measure, we first calculate the rolling standard deviation of daily returns over the previous 750 trading days (approximately three years).
 We annualize the daily return standard deviation estimate by multiplying the daily estimate by the square root of the roughly 250 trading days in a year.
-We estimate dividend yield as the difference between the company's stock returns with and without dividends (both available from CRSP) over the prior 250 trading days.
+We estimate dividend yield as the difference between the company's stock returns with and without dividends (both available from the Center for Research in Security Prices (CRSP)) over the prior 250 trading days.
 The time to maturity is simply the fractional number of years until the options expire.

 The final step before estimating the value of each option vintage is to ensure that our time series of option holdings and exercise prices are properly adjusted for stock splits.
 Because our methodology essentially retains the most recently reported holding information, the exercise prices and number of options need to be adjusted if a stock split occurs between reporting instances.
 To accomplish this, we use a combination of the cumulative factor to adjust stock prices (CFACPR) from CRSP upon the first reporting of the option grant and the CFACPR rolling forward on a daily basis.
-The adjusted exercise price on day t is:
+The adjusted exercise price on day t is

-Adjusted exercise price_t =

-$$(CFACPR_t / CFACPR{grant date}) \times Original exercise price$$

-(1)

-The adjusted number of options on day t is:
+Adjusted exercise $price_t = (CFACPR_t/CFACPR{grant date})$ ×Original exercise price.
+(1) The adjusted number of options on day t is

-Adjusted number of options $t$ = Reported number of options x
+Adjusted number of options,

+=Reported number of options×(Reported exercise price

-(Reported exercise price / Adjusted exercise price_t) (2)
+/Adjusted exercise $price_t$).
+(2)